Signature, positive Hopf plumbing and the Coxeter transformation: Introduction

 \begin{cor} At least two thirds of the eigenvalues of the Coxeter transformation corresponding to a finite forest lie on the unit circle. \end{cor}

-Since half the signature is a lower bound for the topological four-ball genus by a result of Kauffman and Taylor [K-T], we obtain yet another result as a corollary of Theorem~\ref{treesignature}.
+Since the signature is a lower bound for the topological four-ball first Betti number by a result of Kauffman and Taylor~\cite{K-T}, we obtain yet another result as a corollary of Theorem~\ref{treesignature}.

-\begin{cor} The topological four-ball genus of any tree-like positive Hopf plumbing is at least two thirds of the genus. \end{cor}
+\begin{cor} The topological four-ball first Betti number of any tree-like positive Hopf plumbing is at least two thirds of the ordinary first Betti number. \end{cor}